Heisenberg-Limited Quantum Hamiltonian Learning via Randomly Spread Product-States: Theory

 where \(p_j{}(t) = |\langle m_j | \psi_t^{(b)} \rangle|^2\) denotes the probability of obtaining a measurement outcome \(j\) at time \(t\) for a given initial state \(| \psi_t^{(b)} \rangle\) \cite{nielsen2010quantum,Giovannetti_2006}.
 The collected information can be used to estimate a governing Hamiltonian's true parameters up to a precision dependent on the amount of Fisher information.
 A fundamental limit on the precision of an estimator \(\hat{\theta}\) is given by the Cramér-Rao (CR) bound,

 where \(\Delta \theta\) is the estimation error and \(\mathcal{I}(\theta)\) is the Fisher information \cite{rao1992information}.

 Hence, at the level of Fisher information, the SQL scaling of estimator in the parameter $\theta$ is linear, $F \propto t$, since this gives (by the CR bound) \(\Delta\theta = \mathcal{O}(t^{-1/2})\).
 In contrast, Heisenberg limited scaling at the level of Fisher information requires $F \propto t^2$, so that by the CR bound, we get \(\Delta\theta = \mathcal{O}(t^{-1})\).
-In the following we will make use of the Bachmann-Landau notation to describe the asymptotic scaling behaviour of functions (see appendix \ref{app:landau_notation}).
+Let us now analyse the time evolution of the Fisher information under local randomness.
+In the following we will make use of the Bachmann-Landau notation to describe the asymptotic scaling behaviour of functions (see Appendix~\ref{app:landau_notation}).